meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 > `]` Ends a loop.
 > `#` Does nothing.

-The loops are running while the item at the memory address that is the last item on the stack is not nul.
+The loops are running while the item at the memory address that is the last item on the stack is not null.
 If this condition is not met at a `[` character, it will directly jump to the matching `]` character.
-For example, the program `[-]` will decrement the item in the memory until it is nul.
+For example, the program `[-]` will decrement the item in the memory until it is null.

 ### Pseudo-opcodes